puppetlabs-toy-chest/wash/website/content/docs/_index.md

 ```
 to Wash's [config file](#config).
 Project can be referenced either by name or project ID.

+#### Exec

+The Exec method mirrors running [`gcloud compute ssh`](https://cloud.google.com/sdk/gcloud/reference/compute/ssh).
+If not already present, it will generate a Google Compute-specific SSH key pair and known hosts file in your `~/.ssh` directory and ensure they're present on the machine you're trying to connect to.
+Your current `$USER` name will be used as the login user.

 ### Kubernetes

 - pods, containers, and persistent volume claims